-- 1. The student can communicate effectively both in writing and speaking. - 2.
+- 1. The student can communicate effectively both in writing and speaking, reflective of the Jesuit rhetoric of Eloquentia Perfecta. - 2.
 In the tradition of educational excellence and leadership, the student is creative and competent in formal presentations to both general and discipline-specific audiences. - 3.
 The student is capable of using his or her unique talents and skills in service to others in the local, regional, or global community. - 4.
 The student is a critical thinker who is reasonable, utilizes criteria, sensitive to context, mindful of alternatives, and can make logical decisions for his or her life or career. - 5.
 The student demonstrates and understanding and respect of diverse cultures. - 6.
 The student is an ethical decision-maker, demonstrating the ability to recognize moral issues, and to decide a prudent course of action derived from principles that foster the individual and common good. - 7.
 The student can demonstrate appropriate entry-level knowledge in his or her chosen major.